Justin Eleveld

 Justin Eleveld (born 26 May 1992) is a Dutch tennis player.

 Eleveld has a career high ATP singles ranking of 828 achieved on 1 November 2010.
 He also has a career high ATP doubles ranking of 1366 achieved on 10 February 2020.

 Eleveld won the 2010 Australian Open boys' doubles title, partnering Jannick Lupescu.
 They defeated Kevin Krawietz and Dominik Schulz in the final.
 Eleveld had a career high junior ranking of 24, achieved in 2010.

+Sexual abuse revelations

+In a December 2025 interview, Eleveld revealed he had been sexually abused as a 15-year old by the mother of his host family in France.
+Fear and stress from that period finally cut short his tennis career.